Blocktron-Project/blocktron-node/README.md

 Now you can observe that the pendingTransactions array contains a transaction with amount **12.5 units**.
 This is the **mining reward** provided by the **Blocktron-node**

 ### Route: GET/consensus
 This route can be used to validate the entire blockchain against all the chains in the network and reach consensus based on the **Longest rule algorithm**.
+This consensus approach is essential for a blockchain system or generally any distributed system to ensure **Byzantine fault tolerance**.

 **Request header**